yusufyzzc/Coffee-Machine-Program/README.md

 # ☕ Coffee Machine OOP – Python Console Program

 A **console-based coffee machine simulation** refactored using **Object-Oriented Programming** principles.
-This version modularizes the logic into classes for better structure, readability and scalability.
+This version modularizes the logic into classes for better structure and readability.

 ---